GraceAllStarAcademy/Driver/Pickup_Location/EB_Scripps.md

 Park the car by the side of the street shows in the red circle of the map.

-Driver stay by the car, students will come to the car.
+We stay by the car, students will looking for us and come to the car.